Tunnelbear Black Friday and Cyber Monday Deals

 TunnelBear Black Friday Deals

 Black Friday 2020 is going to look different than ever before, with more online sales and longer shopping periods1 available to benefit customers.
-TunnelBear has yet to release their Black Friday sale, and they haven’t had any sales in the past, so we can’t do much in terms of predictions for 2020.
+This year, TunnelBear is offering discounts on its one, two and three-year plans.

 TunnelBear Cyber Monday Deals

 Unfortunately, TunnelBear hasn’t announced a Cyber Monday this year, and we couldn’t find anything legitimate for Cyber Mondays past, but here’s hoping for 2020!

 Now, TunnelBear also has a free VPN option, but it’s limited to 500 MB daily, unlike the paid subscriptions which don’t have limits on data usage.
 This is a good deal, no doubt, as TunnelBear is one of the best free VPNs.
 However, for most people, 500 MB won’t be enough data per day.
 To learn more about the different subscriptions available, read our page on TunnelBear’s pricing.

 Tip: If you can stay under 500 MB a day, download TunnelBear for free, forever!